timgifford/maven-buildtime-extension/README.md

 [![Build Status](https://travis-ci.org/timgifford/maven-buildtime-extension.svg?branch=master)](https://travis-ci.org/timgifford/maven-buildtime-extension)
 # Overview
-Maven doesn't give you detailed information about where you build is taking the most time.
-This build time extension displays the duration for each goal that is ran during your build.
+Maven doesn't give you detailed information about where your build is taking the most time.
+This build time extension displays the duration for each goal that is run during your build.

 # Usage
 Put this in your pom.xml to find out why you are slow.
-By default this will log only to maven debug `-X,--debug`, however debug is quite noisy so you can enable output to normal log via the property `buildtime.output.log` in your pom or via commandline `-Dbuildtime.output.log=true`.
+By default this will log only to maven debug `-X,--debug`, however debug is quite noisy, so you can enable output to normal log via the property `buildtime.output.log` in your pom or via commandline `-Dbuildtime.output.log=true`.

 ## Capture the results to a CSV file